m-visaya/pondo/README.md

      ./smart-contract/npx hardhat run scripts/deploy.js --network localhost

-The commands above will assign the frontend url and creates a ethereum testnet in the local network, 10 test accounts is available for development use.
-Import these test accounts in a development wallet and start througth the frontend url
+The commands above will assign a frontend url and creates a ethereum testnet in the local network, 10 test accounts is available for development use.
+Import these test accounts in a development wallet and start through the frontend url

 </div>